freedomofpress/securedrop/tails_files/README.md

-# Tails for the Journalist Workstation
+# Tails for the Admin and Journalist Workstation

-This guide outlines the steps required to set up *Tails* on a *Transfer Device*, such as a USB stick, for use with the *Journalist Workstation*.
-The workstation will be used to connect to the *Document Interface*, download documents, and move them to the Secure Viewing Station using the Transfer Device.
+This guide outlines the steps required to set up *Tails* on a *Transfer Device*, such as a USB stick, for use with the *Admin Workstation* and the *Journalist Workstation*.
+The *Admin Workstation* will be used to connect to the App Server and the Monitor Server using Tor and SSH.
+The *Journalist Workstation* will be used to connect to the *Document Interface*, download documents, and move them to the Secure Viewing Station using the Transfer Device.

 When running commands or editing configuration files that include filenames, version numbers, admin or journalist names, make sure it all matches your setup.